10 Rarest Crystals in the World [and what makes them so special!]

 The rarest crystals in the world are determined by their scarcity, isolated locality, and mining difficulty.
 When it comes to healing crystals, it is much more important and significant that crystals are ethically sourced, than to be rare.

 But it’s still so special to see the precious rare stones that the Earth creates, even if we don’t have immediate access to them.
-If you don’t have thousands of dollars or mining gear to get your hands on any of the world’s rarest crystals, I’ve offered you an alternative crystal that reflects its healing properties and appearance.
+If you don’t have thousands of dollars or mining gear to get your hands on any of the world’s 10 rarest gemstones, I’ve offered you an alternative crystal that reflects its healing properties and appearance.

 1. Taaffeite